 Frequently Asked Questions

-Whether you have past experiences being in therapy or are a first-timer you may have questions about our services and Sage Counseling.
+Whether you have attended therapy before or are a first-timer you may have questions about our services and Sage Counseling.
 We provide answers to the most commonly asked questions below.

 What happens if I have an emergency?